-You’ll see this style of grill the world over, but some of the best-known examples are Japanese yakitori and yakiniku, and hibachi grills.
-Generally speaking what what Westerners often refer to as tabletop grills.
+You’ll see this style of grill the world over, but some best-known examples are Japanese yakitori and yakiniku, and hibachi grills.
+Generally speaking what Westerners often refer to as tabletop grills.

 An open grill is best for quickly cooking small cuts of meat like chops and steaks, and especially skewers of meat and/or veggies.

 Vessel or Ceramic Grill

 For some, these are the ultimate barbecues.
 (Certainly, many come complete with the ultimate price tag!)

 The style is ancient and most famously comes to us from South Asia and the Far East.
 The typical vessel grill is deep and boasts thick, ceramic (or ceramic-lined) walls.
 The fire burns at the bottom of the vessel, and the walls absorb and reflect the heat.